HanzgitH/pluginnode-install/README.md

     ./node_temp.sh

+Once completw this will include updated RPC, if updates after Wed 23 Nov 2022, to enable TLS go to the update section and after the gitpull run the `./update` file only.

 Disclaimer:

 This install is to assist and autosetup of the $PLI node, it is essential that each user is aware of maintenance of each node as well as securing a VPS.